yourajdeep/portfolio_template_002/README.md

 # portfolio_template_002

-A template for a minimal yet attractive portfolio website.
+A template for a simple portfolio website for beginner and moderate level developers.